justcallmejay/ph-3-project-backend/README.md

 # Fresh Market

 This is the backend of Phase 3 project for Flatiron.
-This focuses on querying the database by the client side using Sinatra and ActiveRecord.
+This focuses on querying the database from the client side using Sinatra and ActiveRecord.

 Here, there are a few endpoints that holds responsibility and some using ActiveRecord methods.

+## Controller

 # Filter